davidpak/SmartNote/server/docs/INTERFACES.md

 | `success` | `bool` | Whether the request was successful. |
 | `message` | `string` | A message describing the result of the request. |

-It is guaranteed that upon successful `POST` requests, `success` will be `true` and `message` will contain a description of the result of the request.
-Additionally, the request was unsuccessful, `success` will be `false` and `message` will contain a description of the error.
+It is guaranteed that all `POST` requests will have these fields in the response body, regardless of the success of the request.
 The `result` object may contain additional fields depending on the RPC.
 See the RPC's description for more information.

 **Note**: The name of body fields (in tables) are not included in the body.
 For example, even if a body field is named `result` and is of type `json`, the underlying JSON object will not necessarily contain the field `result`.
 The name is only used to describe the contents of the field.